Today sees the second National Protest Day against the significant cuts sick and disabled people face to their support, writes Sue Marsh.

 The DLA forms state that DLA will usually only be paid in the following circumstances:

 *You need help with dialysis at home… at least twice a week;

 *You are 100% blind and 80% deaf and you need someone with you while you are outdoors;

 *You have had both legs amputated at or above the ankle or were born without legs or feet;

 *You are severely mentally impaired with severe behavioural problems and need help with personal care day and night.

 It concludes by saying that you are not likely to qualify for DLA if these criteria do not apply, but may still fill out the claim form.

 Given how difficult DLA is to claim – the form is 39 pages long with 62 questions, and must be accompanied by reports from medical professionals – and the low fraud rates of less than 1% quoted in the DWP’s own figures, it seems impossible to conclude how the government will legitimately cut numbers by up to a fifth without causing extreme hardship.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.